haqer1/jboss-cluster-hi-availability-demo/README.md

 [INFO] **BUILD SUCCESS**

-Note that 50 requests to a remote website above have taken about 14 additional seconds in comparison to testing against localhost (i.e., + 280ms per request).
+Note that 50 requests to a remote website above have taken about 14 additional seconds in comparison to testing against k8s cluster on localhost (i.e., + 280ms per request).
 #### 5.2.3) Using from browser
  The app is accessible
 over